Due

 iCamp Academy |

-iCamp is a free media academy held at West Chester University .
-We invite high school juniors and rising seniors from the Philadelphia School District to join us in making media that matters.
+iCamp is a free media academy held at West Chester University.
 We produce films, games, podcasts & audio, and web sites, but our passion is working with youth to effect social change.

 Learn new skills.
 Make new friends.
 Live in a college dorm.
 Work on challenging and fun projects.
 Craft media that represents your voice and your perspective.
 There are 4 media tracks.
 No prior experience necessary!